cambiegroup/flowchem/docs/user-guides/How-ToGuide/configuration.md

-After creating a .toml configuration file as in the example above (or after getting it from the [examples folder](https://github.com/cambiegroup/flowchem/tree/main/examples)) run the `flowchem` command followed by the name of the configuration file.
+After creating a .toml configuration file as in the example above (or after getting it from the [examples folder](https://github.com/cambiegroup/flowchem/tree/main/examples)) run the `flowchem` command in the terminal followed by the name of the configuration file.

 ```shell
 flowchem flowchem_config.toml